 Too fucking gay, Nimri.
-Jeez.
-His hand twitched as he fought an urge to crumple the page.
+Dammit.
+He fought an urge to crumple the page.

-Jules shuffled the pages together, folded them quickly in quarters, and stuffed them in the liner pocket of his suit jacket.
+Jules shuffled the pages together, folded them in quarters, hastily stuffed them in the liner pocket of his suit jacket.

 “Morning, sunshine,” he drawled, turning to Rory.

 Rory blinked at him with froggy eyes.
 “Oh, shit,” he muttered, noticing he’d drooled on the book, and wiped his mouth on the back of his hand.
 “What time is it?”

 “Six past eight.”